-Interestingly, the 2015 Draft India Model BIT did not contain an FPS clause and was such a glaring omission that when the Draft India Model BIT was made public for comments, 143 the lack of it was pointed out.
-The lack of a protection as basic as FPS from the host State was likely
+Interestingly, the 2015 Draft India Model BIT did not contain an FPS clause and was such a glaring omission that when the Draft India Model BIT was made public for comments, 144 the lack of it was pointed out.
+The lack of a protection as basic as FPS from the host State was likely to make the investment vulnerable to any number of harms physical or otherwise.
 Thus, in a positive response to the suggestions the 2016 India Model BIT now does contain an FPS clause.
-The India Model BIT provides that foreign investment and investors shall be accorded full protection and security.
-I44 Further, the Model provides that FPS is restricted to physical security for foreign investment and investors and does not extend to 'any other obligation whatsoever'.
-I45
+The India Model BIT provides that foreign investment and investors shall be accorded full protection and security.145 Further, the Model provides that FPS is restricted to physical security for foreign investment and investors and does not extend to 'any other obligation whatsoever'.
+146